abilandz/NAT3054/Lecture_3/make.md

 Typically, the project's code is added under a version control system (e.g. using Git), and therefore it is important to maintain the content of "sourceTree" clean and separate from the content of "buildTree".

-TBI 20251130 add **cmake --install** from p25 + introduce "cmake_install.cmake" from build tree (see p35)

-TBI 20251130 mentioned somewhere that absolute paths should never be used within a source tree, as on a different computer or installed by somebody else that won't work
+Before we start discussing the **cmake** projects in detail, a quick passage through its native scripting language is provided in the next section.

-#### Syntax of the native scripting language in cmake
+#### The native scripting language in cmake

 A "Hello World!" example in the native scripting language in **cmake** amounts to the following code saved in the script file named "hello.cmake":